adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

-By default, the getters are evaluated on every access.
+By default, the getters are evaluated on every each access.
 However, you can also mark them as singleton, as shown in the following example:

 ```ts
 HttpContext.getter(